Submissions

 Example topics:

-• On-the-ground coverage of protests or organizing campaigns
+• On-the-ground coverage of protests or organizing campaigns.

-• Investigative pieces on media industries and representation
+• Investigative pieces on media industries and representation.

-• Stories about how communities are responding to political crises
+• Stories about how communities are responding to political crises.

-• Coverage of grassroots movements mainstream media ignores
+• Coverage of grassroots movements mainstream media ignores.

 Interviews & Conversations

-In-depth Q&As with cultural critics, activists, creatives, or movement leaders, set up by a 200-300 word introduction that provides context.
+In-depth Q&As with actors, filmmakers, activists, other creatives or movement leaders, etc., set up by a 200-300 word introduction that provides context.
 (1,500-2,000 words)

 Example interviews:

-• Activists organizing in fandom and/or social justice
+• Activists organizing in fandom and/or social justice.

-• Artists using their platforms for political education and social awareness
+• Artists using their platforms for political education and social awareness.

-• Scholars studying media, culture, and power
+• Scholars studying media, culture, and power.

-• Creators from marginalized communities discussing their work
+• Creators from marginalized communities discussing their work.

 Reviews